-The scope of this review is the acquisition artificial analogues of categorical phonology, i.e., patterns which partition a discrete stimulus space into positive ("legal", "patternconforming") versus negative ("illegal", "non-pattern-conforming") instances on the basis of phonological features.
-In the broader psychological literature, such partitions are often referred to as "concepts".
-We are not concerned here with the partitioning of a continuous stimulus space into phonetic categories (e.g., Maye et al., 2002; Goudbeek et al., 2008), nor with analogues of lexical (e.g., Peña et al., 2002; Perruchet et al., 2004; Newport and Aslin, 2004) or syntactic (e.g., Gómez, 2002) dependencies.
-Our interpretations of the experiments which we do review are not necessarily those of the original authors.
+The scope of this review is the effects of formal complexity and phonetic substance on the acquisition of artificial analogues of categorical phonology i.e., patterns which partition a discrete stimulus space into positive ("legal", "pattern-conforming") versus negative ("illegal", "non-conforming") instances on the basis of phonological features.3 In the nonlinguistic psychological literature, such partitions are often referred to as "concepts".
+We are not concerned here with learning how to partition a continuous stimulus space into phonetic categories (e.g., Maye et al., 2002; Goudbeek et al., 2008), nor with analogues of lexical (e.g., Peña et al., 2002; Perruchet et al., 2004; Newport and Aslin, 2004) or syntactic (e.g., Gómez, 2002) dependencies.